DavyLandman/csvtools/README.md

 ==2473==   total heap usage: 18 allocs, 18 frees, 210 bytes allocated
 ```

-In the crititical path of tokenizing the csv stream and writing it to `stdout`, there are no copies or memory allocations. `csvchop` reads into a buffer from `stdin`, the tokenizer stores offsets (to that buffer) and lenghts in a cell array, and the printer writes from the same buffer, using the offsets and lengths from the cell array.
+In the crititical path of tokenizing the csv stream and writing it to `stdout`, there are no copies or memory allocations.
+The programs read into a buffer from `stdin` (or the file passed as last argument), the tokenizer stores offsets (to that buffer) and lenghts in a cell array, and the printer writes from the same buffer, using the offsets and lengths from the cell array.